UCSBCarpentry/2023-04-25-git/_episodes/09-git-setup.md

 > For new learners in this lesson, it's enough to know that branches exist, and this lesson uses one branch.
 > By default, Git will create a branch called `master`
 > when you create a new repository with `git init` (as explained in the next Episode).
 This term evokes
-> the racist practice of human slavery and the
+> the legacy of racialized slavery and many Git users prefer a different name for the default branch.
-> [software development community](https://github.com/github/renaming)  has moved to adopt
-> more inclusive language.
 >
 > In 2020, most Git code hosting services transitioned to using `main` as the default
 > branch.
 As an example, any new repository that is opened in GitHub and GitLab default
 > to `main`.
 However, Git has not yet made the same change.
 As a result, local repositories
 > must be manually configured have the same main branch name as most cloud services.
 >
-> For versions of Git prior to 2.28, the change can be made on an individual repository level.
+> For versions of Git prior to __2.28__, the change can be made on an individual repository level.
 The
 > command for this is in the next episode.
 Note that if this value is unset in your local Git
 > configuration, the `init.defaultBranch` value defaults to `master`.
 >